Realityloop/ace_editor/README.txt

 Description
 -----------
-Ace is a standalone code editor written in JavaScript, it's a web based code editor that matches and extends the features, usability and performance of existing native editors such as TextMate, Vim or Eclipse.
+Ace is a code editor written in JavaScript, allowing you to edit HTML, PHP and JavaScript in a very natural way.
+It provides syntax hilighting, proper indentation, keyboard shortcuts, find and replace (incuding regular expressions), and more.

-This module integrates the editor into the node/block edit forms for fast and easy HTML editing.
+This module integrates the Ace editor into Drupal's node/block edit forms, for edititing raw HTML/PHP/JavaScript in an intuitive way.

 Installation